Debjani Chatterjee: Life

 After completing her PhD in 1977, Chatterjee worked in the steel industry and in education.
 From 1984 to 1994 she was Director of Sheffield Racial Equality Council.

 Chatterjee has written, translated, or edited more than 75 books, starting with the poetry collection I Was That Woman in 1989.
 Her books have been translated into several languages, including French, Welsh, Portuguese, Arabic, Bengali, Urdu, and Mandarin.
 She has won a number of prizes, including the Peterloo Poets Prize, and her book The Elephant-Headed God and Other Hindu Tales was selected for Children's Books of the Year in 1990.

-In August 2010 Chatterjee contributed to an eBook collection of political poems entitled Emergency Verse - Poetry in Defence of the Welfare State edited by Alan Morrison.
+In August 2010, Chatterjee contributed to an eBook collection of political poems entitled Emergency Verse - Poetry in Defence of the Welfare State edited by Alan Morrison.

-She was appointed Member of the Order of the British Empire (MBE) in the 2008 New Year Honours and was an Olympic Torchbearer in 2012, carrying the torch from Sheffield to Rotherham.
+She was appointed Member of the Order of the British Empire (MBE) in the 2008 New Year Honours.
+In 2012, she was an Olympic Torchbearer, carrying the torch from Sheffield to Rotherham.

+Debjani Chatterjee was an Associate Editor of the cultural magazine, Pratibha India, in the 1990s and 2000s, published by Sneh Bharti Trust; and of Tadeeb International in the 2000s. she was Reviews Editor of Writing in Education in the 1990s and 2000s, published by the National Association of Writers in Education.
+From 2016 to 2023 she was on the Advisory Board of Gitanjali and Beyond.
+In 2023 she became Editor of its creative writing and art section.

+In 2023, it was announced by the late writer Roald Dahl's estate and publishers that his works, such as Charlie and the Chocolate Factory, had been "updated."
+Words and expressions that were deemed "controversial" and possibly "offensive" to "modern audiences" were removed from the original texts or amended in order to become "more suitable."
+Many writers, publishers, critics, and media commentators expressed their objection to the texts' changes.
+Debjani Chatterjee disagreed, stating to the BBC that she found it "a very good thing that publishers are reviewing [Dahl]'s work” and that, in her view, the changes were "done quite sensitively."